LGBTQIA+ Guide

 Community Resources

-Cabrillo College Office of Student Equity
+Cabrillo College Division of Student Equity

 The Office of Student Equity offers programs, resources, and services to better serve and support underrepresented student groups.
 Through programs, resources, and services, the Office of Student Equity furthers Cabrillo College's vision of supporting a climate of diversity and self-empowerment with a strong sense of social justice.